While north star metrics are incredibly valuable for creating focus and alignment, they provide even more value when paired with a counter metric.

 Even if you’re already aware that you shouldn’t run unrelated giveaways to increase your north star metric, you can’t guarantee that your other stakeholders have that knowledge.

-Because product managers have so much influence across so many stakeholders, you need to ensure that you’ve aligned stakeholders to do what’s right for the business - and that means ensuring that they’re not over-optimizing on just a single number.
+Because product managers have so much influence across so many stakeholders, you need to ensure that you’ve aligned stakeholders to do what’s right for the business - and that means ensuring that they’re not over-optimizing on just a single .
+That's what every product manager in the PMHQ community will tell you.

 To enable all of your cross-functional teammates to do what’s best for the business, you need to provide them with both a north star metric as well as a counter metric.